danoliver1/DJO.Reporting/README.md

 * More unit tests
 * Improved StructureMap integration for easier set up
 * Add ability to format columns in CSV file.
 I.e. for a decimal the developer may want to format the number to two decimal places.

+## Set up

+### StructureMap 4.x in an MVC web project
+This package contains a StructureMap 4.x registry making set up very simple when used in a StructureMap 4.x solution.
+The registry needs to be registered in `IoC.cs` (`c.AddRegistry<ReportingRegistry>();`).

+### Any other IoC container
+All concrete implementations of `IReportSerializer` and `IColumnFormatter` need to be registered.
+The concrete implemenation of `IReportGenerator` needs to be registered - preferably as a singleton.